cacttus/BR2/project/design.md

 * Multiple Rendering in a single area is going to be important.
 * PBOs allow for async texture rendering.
 PBO stands for Pixel Buffer Object.
 It allows you to upload a texture to GL in a asynchronous fashion which means that calls to glTexImage2D are instantaneous.
 "https://www.khronos.org/opengl/wiki/OpenGL_and_multithreading"
-* VAOs and Framebuffers cannot be shared.
+* GL contexts can share most data.
+VAOs and Framebuffers cannot be shared.
+For this reason, RenderPipeline, and Picker (which uses a pipe buffer), exist only on GraphicsWindow.